3dcitydb/3dcitydb-mkdocs/docs/3dcitydb/feature-module.md

 Simple attribute values such as integers, doubles, strings, or timestamps are stored in the corresponding `val_int`, `val_double`, `val_string`, or `val_timestamp` columns.
 Boolean values are stored in the `val_int` column, with `0` representing false and `1` representing true.
-Array values of attributes are represented as JSON arrays in the `val_array` column, with items that can either be simple values or JSON objects.
+Array values of attributes are represented as JSON arrays in the `val_array` column, with items that can either be simple values, JSON objects, or JSON arrays themselves.

 The `val_content` column can hold arbitrary content as a character blob, while the `val_content_mime_type` column specifies the MIME type of the content.
 This setup can be used to store property values in the format they appear in the original